GENIVI/gdp-test-suite/README.md

 # genivi-testing
 Test scripts

-Scripts to enable the automatic testing of QEMU genivi images.
+Scripts to enable the automatic acceptance testing of QEMU genivi images.
-They will eventually need integrating within the yocto/GENIVI system

 There are 2 user invocable files runOneTest.py and runAllTests.py